-When doing our research, we make it a practice to expand our search by looking in neighboring counties in addition to the county in which they lived: their home county contained property and probate records; the county to the west contained birth and death records; the county to the north contained their burial records.
+When doing our research, we make it a practice to expand our search by looking in neighboring counties in addition to the county in which they lived: their home county contained property and probate records; the county to the east contained birth and death records; the county to the south contained their burial records.
 If we hadn't checked the neighboring counties, we would have missed many valuable sources of information.

 If you're researching your genealogy, we hope that the following following information helps.

 Although our information shows that the community of Wildcat is historic,<2> it would have been located within present day Braxton County.

 Our Gazetteer shows that there are 754 communities within 40 miles [64.4 km] of Wildcat.
 Of these communities, 675 are located in counties other than Braxton County.

 We usually exclude communities when we still need to verify their location,<3> but for the purpose of this page, we have included the unverified ('unver') and historic ('hist') communities.